-The Ingredients needed for skillet s’mores
+Simple ingredients needed for skillet s’mores

-- Cast-iron individual skillets or one regular size cast-iron skillet
+- Cast-iron individual skillets or one regular-size cast-iron skillet

 - Kitchen Torch (although not necessary, the broiler works fine)!